freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 > [!NOTE]
 > As long as you don't use Unity for a game that makes $100K or more in revenue or funding a year, the free [Personal](https://store.unity.com/compare-plans) plan is sufficient for you.

 Unity uses an application called *Unity Hub* to update itself, create new projects and provide quick access to them.
-Choose version 3 Beta or newer as we need it for later.
 The install process is straight-forward and documented [here](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) if you run into troubles.

 When installing Unity, use the latest **2021.2** version.
 You can leave all the other options unchecked.